foost/EdgeComputingJRC/README.md

 # EdgeComputingJRC

-This repository contains all code to deploy the proof of concept developed under contract by the JRC.
+This repository contains all code to deploy the proof of concept developed under contract by the European Commission's Joint Research Center [1].

 # License and funding

-The work on this proof-of-concept has been commissioned and funded by the European Commission Joint Research Center.
-However, the type of application, choice of hardware and software, and most importantly mistakes and shortcomings are all my own.
-More information on the experiment will be forthcomign in a JRC Technical report chapter, to be published at the end of 2021.
+Although the work on this proof-of-concept has been commissioned and funded by the JRC, the choice of application, hardware, and software, as well as all mistakes and shortcomings are my own, and do not constitute any endorsement by the JRC.
+More information on the experiment will be forthcoming in a JRC Technical report chapter, to be published at the end of 2021.

 The license is EU Public License 1.2, which is a very permissive license.